OddCanons/mashups/orange_is_the_new_black_box/mashup_rules.md

 ## Service Groups

 Service groups map to professions in Mutant: Elysium.
 The table below is based on the 2nd Edition of Paranoia.
-Feel free to map service groups in other editions to Mutant: Elysium roles as makes sense for your missions.
+Feel free to map service groups in other editions to Mutant: Elysium roles as makes sense for your planned missions.

 | SERVICE GROUP | PROFESSION
 | ------------- | ----------